Not a week goes by when we don’t hear, “why do huskies look like wolves?“

 For starters, both huskies and wolves are covered with thick fur to help them survive in cold environments.
 Both have the double coat of fur that helps keep them warm and insulated in bad weather — no wonder when they both originate from such cold climates!

-Obviously, their face shapes and markings are incredibly similar too, which is probably one of the main reasons why people find it hard to tell the difference between the two.
+Obviously, their face shapes, colors and markings are incredibly similar too, which is probably one of the main reasons why people find it hard to tell the difference between the two.

 But there are some noticeable differences.

-Huskies can have a white, black or brown coat while wolves generally have greyish white fur.
+Huskies can have a white, black or brown coat while wolves generally have greyish white fur (you can get red huskies too!).
 Also, wolves have slightly different paws, as they have been adapted to walk on various terrains.
 All wolves have varying shades of yellow eyes and heads that are much larger in comparison to their body size, which you won’t find on a husky.

 Long teeth enable wolves to be effective hunters in the wild, and they can also reach a huge 200lbs in weight!